aheff19/Movie-Industry-Analysis/README.md

 Microsoft has asked us to give a presentation on how to get started in the movie business.

 To that end, in this study we will answer the following:
 * What is the highest grossing genre on average?
+(Team)
 * How much should the you spend on a film production?
 How have budgets changed over the years?
+(Team)
-* What time of the year is it most profitable to release a movie?
+* What has been the Net Margin performance over the last three decades?
+(Mine)

 ### Data Sets and Resources:
 We used API's from the following databases: